Clinical UM Guideline

 1. The individual has a stage III (full thickness tissue loss) or stage IV (deep tissue destruction) pressure sore or is status post muscle/skin flap repair of a stage III or IV pressure sore.
 An air-fluidized bed is typically needed only 6-12 weeks status-post surgery; and

-2. The individual is bedridden or chair bound as a result of severely limited mobility; and
+2. The individual is unable to rise from a bed or chair as a result of severely limited mobility; and

 3. In the absence of an air-fluidized bed, the individual would require institutionalization; and